Not Business Advice ✍️

 There are many things I don't like about my business.

-But I cannot argue with the numbers and facts.
+But I cannot argue with the numbers and the facts.

 But we don't live in a perfect world.